Find the latest trends, topics, and news

-In a interview in the Wall Street Journal, Nicolas Berman the Vice-President of Advertising for Mercado Libre acknowledged that the number of people involved in e-commerce in Latin America currently adds up to about 70 million.
-This is a fantastic number, however he readily admits that “For e-commerce to continue to grow in the region, it’s important that all players work on developing the channels used, along with the usability of the buy and sell websites, and methods of delivery and payment”.
+In an interview in the Wall Street Journal, Nicolas Berman the Vice-President of Advertising for Mercado Libre acknowledged that the number of people involved in e-commerce in Latin America currently adds up to about 70 million.
+This is a fantastic number, however, he readily admits that “For e-commerce to continue to grow in the region, it’s important that all players work on developing the channels used, along with the usability of the buy and sell websites and methods of delivery and payment”.

 Without the application of technology tuned to the needs of the market and the use of solid international reference data to power the system, achieving market growth will be difficult if not impossible.

 US or European retailers/etailers seeking to enter the LATAM market need to first address the challenges of payment, delivery, and fraud.

 Get good software.
 Get good data.
 Go get market share.